The Moderns: Production

 Meg Tilly was set to play the part of Rachel Stone, but withdrew due to scheduling conflicts.
 Linda Fiorentino eventually signed on to replace her.
 Mick Jagger and Sam Shepard were considered to play Bertram Stone, before John Lone was cast.
 Isabella Rossellini screen-tested for the role of Nathalie de Ville, but lost to Geraldine Chaplin.

 The film was originally planned to be shot in 1977, and it was set to be produced by Alive Enterprises, but the film was stuck in development hell, and it was not properly filmed until 1987.

 Reception

 The film received fairly positive reviews from critics, and it holds an 81% rating on Rotten Tomatoes based on 21 reviews.
 It was nominated for three Independent Spirit Awards, including Best Supporting Male for John Lone, Best Screenplay, and Best Cinematography.

-American film critic, Roger Ebert, in his review stated that The Moderns is:
+American film critic Roger Ebert stated in his review of The Moderns:

 "sort of a source study for the Paris of Ernest Hemingway in the 1920s; it's a movie about the raw material he shaped into The Sun Also Rises and A Moveable Feast, and it also includes raw material for books by Gertrude Stein, Malcolm Cowley and Clifford Irving."